Sophie Lewis: Reception

-Positive reviews of her work have been written in magazines including The New Yorker, the London Review of Books, and The Times Literary Supplement, the New Statesman, as well as blogs like Libcom.org.
+Lewis's work has been positively reviewed in The New Yorker, the London Review of Books, The Times Literary Supplement, the New Statesman, and Libcom.org.

-Right-wing and religious commentators have written negative reviews of Lewis's work.
-Some centrist, left-leaning, and social democratic commentators have been very critical of her work, including: Amber A'Lee Frost, Nina Power, Elizabeth Bruenig, Tom Whyman, Angela Nagle, Antonella Gambotto-Burke, and others.
+Conservative commentators Ben Sixsmith and Mary Harrington wrote negative reviews of Lewis's book Full Surrogacy Now in the journal First Things.
+Some centrist, left-leaning, and social democratic commentators have been critical of her work, including Amber A'Lee Frost, Tom Whyman, Angela Nagle, Antonella Gambotto-Burke, and others.
 Most of the criticism is towards her views that "children don't belong to anyone" and "children belong to us all," as described by Richard Seymour in his essay "Notes on a Normie Shit-Storm".